etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/xml-rest-web-services.md

     http://livebuilds.openbravo.com/erp_pi_pgsql/ws/dal/Country?where=currency.id='100'&orderBy=name&firstResult=5&maxResult=10

-(User Name: Openbravo / Password: openbravo)

-This url will return all Country objects which have ID = 100 (USD) as currency, sorted by the country name, the page starting at object 5 and 10 objects should be returned.
+This url will return all country objects which have ID = 100 (USD) as currency, sorted by the country name, the page starting at object 5 and 10 objects should be returned.

 To query on date fields for a specific date, it is easier to use a larger/smaller than this because date fields are stored in the database with a time value (which can include milliseconds):